Skip to main content

 Cilium ENI IPAM Architecture

-The Cilium Operator allocates IPs from ENIs via the EC2 API and provides IP pools to each node's Agent through CiliumNode CRDs.
+The Cilium Operator allocates IPs from ENIs via the EC2 API and provides an IP Pool to each node's Agent through CiliumNode CRDs.

 Cilium ENI Architecture Source: Cilium ENI Mode

-Comparison of Service LB, CNI Agent, and network layer configuration with key performance metrics across all scenarios.
+Compares the Service LB, CNI Agent, network layer configuration, and key performance metrics for each scenario.

 Data Plane Stack Comparison